rkotov93/CryptonERC1155/README.md

 ## Deployment

-Fill in all the required environment variables(copy .env-example to .env and fill it).
+Fill in all the required environment variables(copy .env.example to .env and fill it).

-Deploy contract to the chain (mumbai testnet):
+Deploy contract to the selected network with following command:

 ```bash
 npx hardhat run scripts/deploy.ts --network <localhost|mumbai>